Video Game Review: "Batman Arkham Asylum" Game of the Year Edition (2010) PS3

 The Graphics Still Look Pretty Good!

 The graphics look okay, but they do seem dated now that the current generation, the PlayStation 4 is out now.
-They still look good, and I know that the Return To Arkham remaster is coming out on October 18, 2016, but from what I hear the remastered version is a mixed bag regarding what they've upgraded when it comes to graphics, but the PlayStation 3 version still looks pretty good, they did improve the graphics in Batman: Arkham City, but this still holds up.
+They still look good, and I know that the Return To Arkham remaster came out on October 18, 2016, but from what I hear the remastered version is a mixed bag regarding what they've upgraded when it comes to graphics, but the PlayStation 3 version still looks pretty good, they did improve the graphics in Batman: Arkham City, but this still holds up.

 There is graphical pop-in sometimes because there are no loading screens, but it's not too obvious.
 I also noticed the lip sync with the audio is off sometimes when characters are talking to Batman.